 For Nick, a really great day was working on a tight timeline to prove a never-before-done radar capability.
 Bonus points to this story for being personal & specific while still respecting the classified nature of the content.

 Quick pro tip: what makes this video great isn’t just what he says, but how he says it.
-It can be worth it to keep in a few long pauses and stutters if it means getting to see the authentic joy on his face as he relives the celebration.
+It’s worth it to keep in a few long pauses and stutters if it means getting to see the joy on his face as he relives the celebration.

 3. Culture Slice: Robert from Frontpoint

-Without having to explicitly describe it, a story can say a lot about a company’s culture.
-Also a contender for a “Good Day” standalone, Robert’s story about winning a sales competition tells you that 1) It’s a casual environment (when’s the last time your colleague has lifted you up and carried you out of the office?), 2) Collaboration is real (his teammate’s victory brought him true joy and success), and 3) Frontpoint is a competitive environment (not for everybody!).
+When’s the last time your colleague lifted you up and carried you out of the office?
+Without explicitly describing it, a story can say a lot about a company’s culture.
+Robert’s story about winning a sales competition tells you that 1) It’s a casual environment, 2) Collaboration is real, and 3) Frontpoint is a competitive environment.

 As young professionals navigate early career decisions, finding a job where they feel challenged, supported, and valued is of the utmost importance.
-Don’t just talk the talk when it comes to recruiting new grads — let them hear the truth straight from your current young professional team members!
+And no matter your age, we trust our peers.
+Let early career professionals hear the truth straight from your current team members who are living the dream.

-5. An Inclusive Workplace: Joanna from BAE Systems
+5. An Inclusive Workplace: Joanna from BAE Systems, Inc.

-Representing a diverse team is extremely important.
-Telling your inclusion stories that showcase how your diverse team members interact on a daily basis?
+Representing diversity is extremely important.
+Telling inclusion stories that show how your team members support each another on a daily basis?
 Arguably more important.

-In this story, Joanna shares her personal journey of working with a deafness, and how she found herself to be valued and challenged at BAE Systems.
-Though not all standalones, we broke down our other favorite inclusion stories here!
+In this story, Joanna shares her personal journey of working with a deafness, and how she felt valued and challenged at BAE Systems, Inc. Though not all standalones, our other favorite inclusion stories are here!

 To the point, engaging, and versatile, standalone stories are a great addition to any recruitment marketing content strategy.